To Top

 Supporting informed decision making

-Private operators will need to implement a systematic approach toward informing players and encouraging them to play safer.
+Private operators will need to implement a systematic approach toward informing players and encouraging them to play more safely.
 That means information about how games work, including the risks involved and common misconceptions about those risks.
 Plus, operators must outline how responsible gambling tools work.

 Identifying and assisting individuals experiencing harm

 Private operators will need to put a mechanism in place to monitor player risk profiles and behaviours, so they can detect signs of problem gambling and systematically provide assistance.
-Plus, live customer support with responsible gambling policy training must be made available 24/7.
+Operators are expected to proactively identify risk indicators and take appropriate action to mitigate them.
+Support must be trained and responsive (many offer 24/7), but the standards do not explicitly mandate live-agent support 24/7.

 Employee training